Story: Football

 Women played football casually in New Zealand from 1915 or earlier.
 Organised football for women emerged after the First World War, with clubs formed in Auckland, Wellington and Christchurch.

-In the mid-20th century women’s football struggled, but regained momentum in the 1970s.
+Women’s football struggled in the mid-20th century, but regained momentum in the 1970s.
 A national tournament was held annually from 1976, and in 2002 was succeeded by the National Women’s Soccer League.

-The women’s national team, known at first as the Swanz and later as the Football Ferns, has had some success on the world stage.
+The women’s national team, known at first as the Swanz and later as the Football Ferns, had most success on the world stage in the 1970s.

 Professional players